 Sustainable Community Housing that makes a difference

-In these times of housing crisis for in most developing regions there is also a similar challenge to provide affordable housing in the developed countries as the affordability gap stretches first time buyers or low income families.
+In these times of housing crisis for most developing regions, there is also a similar challenge to provide affordable housing in the developed countries as the affordability gap stretches first time buyers or low income families.

 So it is a welcome site to see a public body take the lead to provide new housing to meet this need and then inspiring for this housing to meet sustainable standards.